bovigo/callmap/README.md

 2. Traits<br/>
-    When instantiated with `NewInstance::of()` the default return value will be the value a call to the according method returns.
+    When instantiated with `NewInstance::of()` the default return value will be the value a call to the according method returns.<br/>
-    For abstract methods with the trait the default return value is `null`, except the `@return` type hint in the doc comment specifies `$this` or `self`.
+    When instantiated with `NewInstance::stub()` and for abstract methods the default return value is `null`, except the `@return` type hint in the doc comment specifies `$this` or `self`.

 3. Classes<br/>
-    When instantiated with `NewInstance::of()` the default return value will be the value a call to the according method returns.
+    When instantiated with `NewInstance::of()` the default return value will be the value which is returned by the according method of the original class.<br/>
     When instantiated with `NewInstance::stub()` and for abstract methods the default return value is `null`, except the `@return` type hint in the doc comment specifies `$this` or `self`, the short class name or the fully